My General Rules for Content Ratings:

 Clean!
 No profanity, violence, “physical intimacy,” or any other questionable material.
 These books are great for everyone to read, including all the littles.

 Mostly clean.
-There may be a couple of bad words or some minor violence, and maybe a kiss or two.
+There won’t be any profanity or “intimacy.”
+There might be some minor violence, and maybe a scary scene.
 These books are generally good for 2nd graders and up.
-If I put a + sign after the PG then it has a few more things and is generally good for middle-graders and older.
+If I put a + sign after the PG then it is a bit more than that.
+There may be a profane word, a little more violence, and maybe a brief kiss.
+PG+ books are generally good for middle-graders and older.

 These books generally contain more language or violence, or a “physical intimacy” scene.
 They may also have a heavier topic.
 These books are generally not good for elementary-age children and are sometimes not good for early young adult readers.
 If I put a + sign after the PG-13 then it means that there are a few more things in it and it will probably be for older young adult readers.